top of page

 Hi, I'm Abby.

 As a Nurse Practitioner with more than 20 years of experience in the sexual health space, I've had countless conversations with adolescents and adult women about their bodies, sexual history, and contraceptive options.
-And my greatest frustration (and certainly theirs) is that the traditional insurance-based healthcare model doesn’t allow medical providers adequate time for such delicate conversations or quality sexual health education.
-All too often, patients come to me feeling more confused, frustrated, or having felt pressured to pursue options that don’t feel like the right fit.
+One of my greatest frustrations (and certainly theirs) is that our traditional insurance-based healthcare model doesn’t allow medical providers adequate time for such delicate conversations or quality sexual health education.
+By the time they find me, many patients have already sought medical advice and report feeling more confused, frustrated, or pressured to pursue options that don’t feel like the right fit.

-The Bare Facts was born to empower teens and young adults of all genders and identities to make informed decisions about their sexual health through comprehensive education, open communication, and compassionate care.
-It's time for Seriously Straightforward Sexual Health Education, so we're taking the "cringe" out of the conversation!
+I believe everyone deserves access to accurate, evidence-based sexual health resources, as well as freedom from coercion, discrimination, and violence.
+So The Bare Facts was born to empower teens and young adults of all genders and identities to make informed decisions about their sexual health through comprehensive education, open communication, and compassionate care.

 The Bare Facts provides educational content for informational purposes only and does not provide or replace medical or professional advice, crisis support, diagnosis, or treatment.
 If you believe your child is in danger or may endanger others, contact your healthcare provider, call 911 or take your child to the nearest emergency room.
 Do not delay seeking medical or professional advice because of information provided on this site.
 Please review the Terms of Use to learn more.